garfieldnate/ray_tracer_challenge/rust_learning_notes.md

 * Always great to auto-derive these when possible: Clone, Copy, Debug, Eq/PartialEq, Default
     - Eq will get reduced to PartialEq if you have any floats
     - Copy will stop being available with any pointers (Box, etc.)
-* When should I use a plain &dyn Thing and when should I use a Box<dyn Thing>
+* Use a plain &dyn Thing when the lifetime parameter requirement won't mess up the whole codebase and ownership is totally clear.
+Otherwise use Box<dyn Thing>.

 ### VS Code Wishes
 * I wish that VSCode could auto-format macros.
 Doesn't seem to do indenting automatically.